betstick/cfromreader/notes.md

 worst case: bnd -> dcx -> bnd -> lots of data files

 honestly load whatever is in the DCX if one is found. cache its headers and be done with it. find some way to store a chain of vnodes to get the actual files if they are needed?

+ways to open files:
+directly opening the raw file from its actual path knowing the character id you want? idk.

+there's two conflicting systems. the base filesystem, and the fact that some binders are a blob. they cannot have individual files taken out. its all or nothing. so for those specific binders, it'd make sense to just load the entire file into memory and leave it.